laggron42/Laggrons-Dumb-Cogs/warnsystem/README.md

 If you're reading this from Github and want to contribute or just understand the source code, I'm gonna stop you right there.
 Indeed, the cog is a bit complex so let me explain a bit how each file work before source diving.

 - `__init__.py` The first file invoked when loading the cog.
-Nothing really useful here, only the check for the Warnings cog.
+Nothing really useful here, only the check for the Warnings cog. *Added in 1.3:* Data conversion stuff is located here.
 - `abc.py` Just stuff for the inheritance of some classes.
 - `api.py` The most important functions are there, such as warning a member, getting the warns, generating embeds...
 Those functions don't need a context to be invoked.
 - `converters.py` The argument parser for the `[p]masswarn` command.
 Informations are just extracted from text and they're given back to the command (works like a discord.py converter).